holgateh/ConsoleGraphics/README.md

 # ConsoleGraphics
-A small console application (Windows) to output an image file to the screen.
+A small console application (Windows) to output an image file to the console.